hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-isobe-cose-key-thumbprint.md

    A specific hash function must be chosen by an application to compute the hash value of the hash input.
 For example, SHA-256 {{RFC6234}} might be used as the hash function by the application.
-While SHA-256 is a good default choice at the time of this writing, the hash function of choice can be expected to change over time as the cryptographic landscape evolves.
+While SHA-256 is a good default choice at the time of writing, the hash function of choice can be expected to change over time as the cryptographic landscape evolves.